 Closeness Centrality.
 The average length of the shortest path between the node and all other nodes in the graph.

 Betweenness Centrality.
-Indicates how often a node acts as a bridge along the shortest path between two other nodes
+Indicates how often a node acts as a bridge along the shortest path between two other nodes.

 Eigenvector Centrality.
 A measurement of the influence of the node in the graph, that takes into account how connected it is to higher-degree nodes.